Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 In the last guide, we completed our first quest and earned a new belt as a reward.
 Equipping it on our character is as easy as finding it in our bags and then right-clicking on it.

 We can confirm that the gear was equipped by pressing ‘C’ on the keyboard or clicking on the Character Info icon in the quick menu.
-Perfect, it looks like our character is wearing our shiny new Chaser’s Belt.

-In this case, we did not have a belt on before so it makes sense to put our new belt on ASAP.
+In this case, we did not have a belt on before, so it makes sense to put our new belt on ASAP.
 Sometimes, however, you may already be wearing a piece of gear in that armor slot.
-What do you do then?

-Well, you want to compare your new piece of gear to what you are already wearing.
+Well, you’ll want to compare your new piece of gear to what you are already wearing.
 Fortunately, there is an easy way to do this.
 If you navigate to the new piece in your bag and hold Shift while hovering over it, it will show the equipped and new pieces side by side.

 When comparing the pieces, you want to look at the gear details, particularly the “stats” it has.
 You can then select the one with higher stats.
-Which raises another question, what are these stats that you should compare?

-Stats on Gear
+What Do the Stats on Gear Mean in WoW?

 Now let’s talk a little more about what these stats do.
 Our new hunter has a few stats but will gain many different stats as she levels.
 In general, we can break these stats down into three categories: primary, secondary, and tertiary.

-Primary Stats (Attributes)
+Primary Stats

 - Stamina – impacts the amount of HP you have